 - Carrying options.
 Since one of the major purposes for using a bottle cooler is transporting bottles, you’ll want a bag that’s easy for you to carry.
 Does the bag have a handle, shoulder strap, both?
 Can it fit on a stroller?

 - Extra storage.
-While not the most essential feature, it might be helpful if the bottle cooler includes some extra storage space for your keys, wallet, or other personal items.
+While not the most essential feature, it might be helpful if the bottle cooler includes extra storage space for your keys, wallet, or other personal items.
 The fewer bags and individual items you have to carry, the easier it will be to keep track of everything.

 - Style.
 Not a necessity, but for some people this can be what sets one bag above another.

 In addition to picking coolers that were in line with the above criteria, we considered recommendations from mom friends and reviews — both positive and negative.